solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 ### Lock-up

 Stake accounts support the notion of lock-up, wherein the stake account balance is unavailable for withdrawal until a specified time.
 Lock-up is specified as an epoch height, i.e. the minimum epoch height that must be reached by the network before the stake account balance is available for withdrawal, unless the transaction is also signed by a specified custodian.
 This information is gathered when the stake account is created, and stored in the Lockup field of the stake account's state.
+Changing the authorized staker or withdrawer is also subject to lock-up, as such an operation is effectively a transfer.